mike-jung/ubiaccess-framework/README.md

 ```

+Request path in @Controller annotation and the one in @RequestMapping annotation will be joined. @Controller annotation is added on classes and @RequestMapping annotation is added on methods.
 You need to create lion table in test database in MySQL or MariaDB.
 This controller will access test.lion table to handle client's requests.
 Schema for test.lion table is as follows.

 ```table